 If the Originator selected to use a key derived from the TLS handshake (see difference to step Orig-1.0 above), then the Originator shall perform the following steps in order to generate the value for the keyValue attribute

 The Originator shall apply the TLS export mechanism described in clause 10.3.1 of [2] to generate a TLS-export-key.

-Editor’s Note: clause 10.3.1 of TS-0003 needs updates or a description of the TLS export mechanism could be given in this document.
+For MAF Key Registration the “TLS Key Export Details for M2M Secure Connection Key”, for MAF Key Registration the “TLS Key Export Details for Enrolment Key” apply, respectively.

 The Originator shall apply the usage-constrained key derivation algorithm in clause 10.3.7 of [2] to derive the keyValue from TLS-export-key, fqdn, SUID and the resourceName assigned by the Receiver to the created resource.